How To Avoid Gift Card Scams

 Tips To Protect Yourself From A Gift Card Scam

 Since you can never be completely sure that a gift card you buy off the rack is actually good, consider purchasing gift cards in a different way or just gifting cash.
-I realize it can be boring to give cash but it’s a gift that the recipient can use however they please.
+I realize it can be boring to give cash (check out these creative ways to give money) but it’s a gift that the recipient can use however they please.
 We often end up purchasing gift cards from our kids so they can use the cash to buy exactly what they want and need.

 What To Do If You’ve Been Scammed